instantOS/instantos.github.io/README.md

 It has support for tiling and floating windows and allows working with both of them.

 ### Ultra lightweight
 The RAM usage on idle is about 150-160Mb.
-That is less half of what the lightest Ubuntu flavor uses.
+That is less than half of what the lightest Ubuntu flavor uses.
 It comes with as little bloat as possible without sacrificing on features.